cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

     }
     ```

-For Starport and Protobuf to recompile both files you can use:
+For Ignite CLI and Protobuf to recompile both files you can use:

 ```sh
 $ starport generate proto-go